-ENABLE\HTTPS, Set correct site domain
+ENABLE\HTTPS, Allowed hosts setup, Set correct site domain

-Set properly SECURE\HSTS\SECONDS
+Set properly SECURE HSTS SECONDS

 If your site is served over SSL, you have to consider setting a value for SECURE\HSTS\SECONDS in the settings.py to enable HTTP Strict Transport Security.
-By default its set to 0 as shown below.
+By default it's set to 0 as shown below.